meinardmueller/libtsm/docs/source/index.rst

 ==================================
 ``libtsm`` is a Python toolbox for time-scale modification (TSM) and pitch-shifting.

+The toolbox is based on a re-implementation of the `Matlab TSM toolbox <https://www.audiolabs-erlangen.de/resources/MIR/TSMtoolbox/>`_ by Jonathan Driedger and Meinard Müller.

 If you use this toolbox, please cite the following `paper <https://www.audiolabs-erlangen.de/resources/MIR/2021-DAFX-AdaptivePitchShifting>`_ [#]_: